dongts1995/Document/SW.md

 # My solution for Test 2:
 ## Part 2:
+### Qs: 3
 conner of the street - summer

 many pp - sitting arround 2 tables

-- eating food , enjoying their moment
+they - eating food , enjoying their moment

-bg, many cars parking on both side of the street
+bg, many cars are parked on both side of the street

 Also, building, trafic signal, ..
+### Qs: 4
+conner of the street - winter

+many pp - walking across the street

+Some - carring shopping bags

+bg, building, bus station, ..

+busy day
+## Part 3:
+### Qs 5:
+2 - I can walk to both of them
+### Qs 6:
+morning , this is not busy time
+### Qs 7:
+No, diverse shopping exprience, find the best deals and produces